-NWSY waterworks purchases its drinking water from the Newport News Waterworks system, which is owned and operated by the City of Newport News.
+NWSY purchases its drinking water from the Newport News Waterworks system, which is owned and operated by the City of Newport News.
 Surface water from the Diascund Creek Reservoir and the Chickahominy River provides the primary source of your drinking water.
-This water is stored in five reservoirs owned and operated by Newport News Waterworks and supplied to two water treatment facilities, the Lee Hall Water Treatment Plant and the Harwood's Mill Water Treatment Plant.
-Groundwater wells located at Lee Hall provide a secondary source of water that is treated separately and mixed with treated surface water from the Lee Hall Water Treatment Plant.
-NWSY waterworks receives the finished water from both Lee Hall and Hardwood's Mill Water Treatment Plants.
+This water is stored in five reservoirs and supplied to two water treatment facilities, the Lee Hall Water Treatment Plant and the Harwood's Mill Water Treatment Plant.
+NWSY receives finished water from both, the Lee Hall and Hardwood's Mill Water Treatment Plants.

 Untreated water is pumped to the treatment plants, where it passes through screens to remove large debris.
 Aluminum sulfate and polymer are chemicals added to the water to cause small particles to cling together in a process called coagulation, making the particles easier to remove.
 Once the water becomes clear, it is disinfected with ozone (primary disinfection).
 Disinfection kills microorganisms such as bacteria and viruses.
 The water is then sent through filters to remove any remaining particles.
 Lime is added to adjust the pH, fluoride is added to prevent tooth decay in children, and zinc orthophosphate is added to control corrosion inside the distribution system piping.
 Finally, chloramines are added (secondary disinfection) to maintain disinfection through the piping system to your home or business.
-The brackish groundwater from deep wells is treated using a reverse osmosis process where the brackish groundwater is forced by high pressure through membranes that can remove the salt and most other contaminants.
-After the surface water and brackish groundwater are treated, they are blended together and distributed to customers in the service area.

 The Virginia Department of Health (VDH) updated its Source Water Assessment of Waterworks' surface water sources in 2020.
 The report consists of maps showing the source water assessment area, an inventory of known land use activities, potential sources of contamination, a susceptibility explanation chart and definitions of key terms.
-Using the criteria developed by the state in its approved Source Water Assessment Program, Waterworks' surface water sources are rated as relatively high in susceptibility to contamination (which is one reason why water treatment is so important), while our deep groundwater wells are rated as low in susceptibility.
+Using the criteria developed by the state in its approved Source Water Assessment Program, Waterworks' surface water sources are rated as relatively high in susceptibility to contamination, while our deep groundwater wells are rated as low in susceptibility.
 The Source Water Assessment is available from the Waterworks by calling Customer Service at 757-926-1000.